composewell/streamly-lz4/README.md

 $ cabal bench
 ```

-The commands above will run the compression bench suite on **path/to/file/** with
+The commands above runs the compression bench suite on **path/to/file/** with
 the acceleration value of **500** read as arrays of size **640000** bytes.

 *Note*: For the decompression and resizing bench suite a compressed file is